 15. Layer another segment on top and with the back of the knife or bamboo skewer press down where water was placed.
 Press in approximately 0.3 cm.

-16. Dip your thumb and index finger into some flour and grab the two ends of the bread stick and stretch the dough for 4 – 5 cm in total (2 – 2.5 m at each end).
+16. Dip your thumb and index finger into some flour and grab the two ends of the youtiao and stretch the dough for 4 – 5 cm in total (2 – 2.5 m at each end).
 Do not lift the dough off the table.

 17. Check the oil is at 170 C – 175 C.

-18. Slip the dough into the oil and rotate bread stick so that each side has roughly 4 -5 seconds of being completely submersed in the hot oil.
-Cover the rest of the uncooked bread sticks with a tea towel so it doesn’t dry out.
+18. Slip the dough into the oil and rotate so that each side has roughly 4 -5 seconds of being completely submersed in the hot oil.
+Cover the rest of the uncooked youtiao with a tea towel so it doesn’t dry out.
 (Note 5)

-19. After roughly 30 seconds, allow the bread stick to fry on one side until golden and then do the same to the side.
+19. After roughly 30 seconds, allow the youtiao to fry on one side until golden and then do the same to the side.
 (Note 6)